Hawaii Second Offense DUI Penalties

 A second offense refusal to submit to a chemical test will result in an automatic 2 year revocation of your driver’s license.
 Installation of an ignition interlock will be required if you wish to drive during the revocation period.
 Your license will be revoked between 1 – 2 years depending upon the circumstances.
 An SR-22 form filing will be required for a period of 3 years beyond license reinstatement period.
 You can apply for your SR-22 filing below:

-Additional Hawaii DUI Resources
+Additional Georgia DUI Resources

 - Hawaii DUI Laws – Here you will find a comprehensive and detailed explanation of Hawaii’s DUI laws including all offense levels and penalties.